 6.1.3.3 IDNA Compatibility Issues

 In Section 5.5 of Maximal Starting Repertoire — MSR-4 Overview and Rationale, Integration Panel highlighted risks due to IDNA compatibility issues, and two of those code points mentioned belong to the Latin-script repertoire, namely 00DF LATIN SMALL LETTER SHARP S and 0131 LATIN SMALL LETTER DOTLESS I. In the case of 00DF, Unicode has retained the German orthographic practice to replace ß by a sequence of ss in uppercase strings through case folding, with 00DF therefore becoming inter-changeable in upper case strings with 0073+0073.
-Accordingly, Integration Panel asked the GP to „consider the inclusion of this code point in the LGR, to investigate the case for or against making it a blocked variant of ss.
+Accordingly, Integration Panel asked the GP to ”consider the inclusion of this code point in the LGR, to investigate the case for or against making it a blocked variant of ss.”

 In the case of 0131, case folding generally applies to the upper-case forms of both 0131 and 0069 LATIN SMALL LETTER I. As a consequence, 0131 is not distinguishable from 0069 in upper case forms and would generally be converted back to 0069 instead of 0131 when changing the case back from upper to lower.
-Accordingly, „Integration Panel expects the Latin Generation Panel to investigate the need to address any compatibility issues related to this code point, and if found, suggest means to mitigate them “.
+Accordingly, ”Integration Panel expects the Latin Generation Panel to investigate the need to address any compatibility issues related to this code point, and if found, suggest means to mitigate them.“

 6.1.3.4 Diacritics